Janzunec/Janzunec/README.md

 ## About me

 I am a web developer (engineer) from Maribor, Slovenia.
-My passion is creating unforgettable dynamic user expirience with variety UI animations and effects.
+My passion is creating unforgettable dynamic user expirience with variety of UI animations and effects.

 I am a well-organised, problem-solving, hard-working person who always insists to be on time and gets the job done.
 I love programming and while I'm not at my desk, I am at the gym or with my friends.